How I Stopped Being a Skinny Guy

 My seventeenth mistake was to not drink enough water .
 Besides being in a nutritionally deficient state, my body was also dehydrated.
 In short, my bodies' muscles weren't contracting the way they should have been because I didn't have enough fluids in my body.
 It was short on water and electrolytes.

 Out of all these mistakes, my biggest one was to follow routines and diets that were meant for other body types .
 I was using routines meant for professional body builders.
 I was using routines that have been honed and customized by years of trial and error for someone else's body type.
-If I would have used a routine and diet meant for my particular body type, I would have saved a lot of time and effort I would have seen results a lot sooner.
+If I would have used a routine and diet meant for my particular body type, I would have saved a lot of time and effort and I would have seen results a lot sooner.

 I admit I was one of the lucky ones.
 You see, I lived in a small town and we didn't have a fully equipped gym.
 I was training at my high school and my buddies garage (cold in the winter!).
 We had absolutely zero guidance with the only instructions coming from muscle magazines.
 Honestly, we didn't know what the hell we were doing.